ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

-If the client instance [requested multiple access tokens](#request-token-multiple), the AS MUST NOT respond with a
+If the client instance [requested a single access token](#request-token-single), the AS MUST NOT respond with the multiple
-single access token structure unless the client instance sends the `split` flag as described in {{request-token-single}}.
+access token structure unless the client instance sends the `split` flag as described in {{request-token-single}}.

 If the AS has split the access token response, the response MUST include the `split` flag set to `true`.

 \[\[ [See issue #69](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/69) \]\]